 The answer to protecting your practice against allegations of discrimination or legal violations is to have a clear policy in place and to training your staff on how to handle specific ESA situations.
 This is where healthcare compliance attorney, Diana Trevley, JD, CCEP-I, can help.

-On Thursday, February 6th at 1pm ET, Diana is presenting a 60-minute live online rebroadcast specifically designed to help healthcare practices learn how to deal with patients who want to bring service and Emotional Support animals into their office in a way that avoids legal violations, litigation, and reputational damage.
+This 60-minute live online training is specifically designed to help healthcare practices learn how to deal with patients who want to bring service and Emotional Support animals into their office in a way that avoids legal violations, litigation, and reputational damage.

-Here are the key Emotional Support Animal management takeaways you’ll receive by attending this upcoming, expert-led training:
+Here are the key Emotional Support Animal management takeaways you’ll receive by attending this, expert-led training:

 - Cut through the confusion and quickly differentiate between service and emotional support animals